Microsoft SQL Server: Concurrency and locking

 SQL Server allows multiple clients to use the same database concurrently.
 As such, it needs to control concurrent access to shared data, to ensure data integrity—when multiple clients update the same data, or clients attempt to read data that is in the process of being changed by another client.
 SQL Server provides two modes of concurrency control: pessimistic concurrency and optimistic concurrency.
 When pessimistic concurrency control is being used, SQL Server controls concurrent access by using locks.
 Locks can be either shared or exclusive.
-Exclusive lock grants the user exclusive access to the data—no other user can access the data as long as the lock is held.
+An exclusive lock grants the user exclusive access to the data—no other user can access the data as long as the lock is held.
 Shared locks are used when some data is being read—multiple users can read from data locked with a shared lock, but not acquire an exclusive lock.
 The latter would have to wait for all shared locks to be released.

 Locks can be applied on different levels of granularity—on entire tables, pages, or even on a per-row basis on tables.
 For indexes, it can either be on the entire index or on index leaves.
 The level of granularity to be used is defined on a per-database basis by the database administrator.
 While a fine-grained locking system allows more users to use the table or index simultaneously, it requires more resources, so it does not automatically yield higher performance.
 SQL Server also includes two more lightweight mutual exclusion solutions—latches and spinlocks—which are less robust than locks but are less resource intensive.
 SQL Server uses them for DMVs and other resources that are usually not busy.
 SQL Server also monitors all worker threads that acquire locks to ensure that they do not end up in deadlocks—in case they do, SQL Server takes remedial measures, which in many cases are to kill one of the threads entangled in a deadlock and roll back the transaction it started.
 To implement locking, SQL Server contains the Lock Manager.
 The Lock Manager maintains an in-memory table that manages the database objects and locks, if any, on them along with other metadata about the lock.
 Access to any shared object is mediated by the lock manager, which either grants access to the resource or blocks it.